pietervdvn/MapComplete/Docs/Layers/climbing_gym.md

 ### max_bolts

-The question is `How many bolts do routes in {title()} have at most?` *The sport climbing routes here have at most {climbing:bolts:max} bolts.<div class='subtle'>This is without relays and indicates how much quickdraws a climber needs</div>* is shown if `climbing:bolts:max` is set
+The question is `How many bolts do routes in {title()} have at most?` *The sport climbing routes here have at most {climbing:bolts:max} bolts. <div class='subtle'>This is without belay stations and indicates how much quickdraws a climber needs.</div>* is shown if `climbing:bolts:max` is set

 ### Speed climbing?